graphlab-fr/opensphere-web-app/doc/en/docs/modify-source-code/modify-translation.md

     style evtclick fill:#4051b5,color:#fff
 ```

-In the `fill' function of the `file' object in the `/dist/scripts/fiche.js' file is this *switcher* which will allow you to toggle the display of metadata in the [description pane]() according to the active language.
+In the `fill' function of the `file' object in the `/dist/scripts/fiche.js' file is this *switcher* which will allow you to toggle the display of metadata in the [description panel](../usage/interface-elements.md#description-panel) according to the active language.

-For each `case' corresponding to a language you will be able to activate certain [display functions]() in the pane.
+For each `case' corresponding to a language you will be able to activate certain [display functions](.modify-description-panel.md#injection) in the pane.

 ```javascript hl_lines="8"
 switch (langage.actual) {